jahaltom/COVID-19-Quantification/README.md

 # COVID-19-Quantification
-This pipeline will take transcriptome data and quantify the expression on Human transcriptome as well as SARs using pyrpipe https://github.com/urmi-21/pyrpipe.
+This pipeline will take transcriptome data and quantify the expression on the Human (GencodeV36) and SARS-COV-2(ASM985889v3) transcriptomes as well as human EB gene treanscripts using pyrpipe https://github.com/urmi-21/pyrpipe.

 ## Prerequisites
 * Run: `conda env create -f env.yaml`